Collision Detection Tutorial

 This continues until either all collisions have been processed, or we hit an arbitrary limit on the number of subdivisions.
 This limit is imposed so that resolveCollisions cannot get into an infinite loop in a degenerate case where collisions fail to be resolved.
 The printed warning is so that you'll know you may need to debug your intersection tests or collision response.

-Collision with a crack
+Collision with a seam

-There's one niggling problem with this approach for the sort of rectangular objects we're using in this example.
-If two static objects are flush against each other forming a solid wall, and the moving object is moving diagonally against that wall, a collision may be detected with the inside edge, causing the moving object to get hung up on the crack where the two static objects meet.
+There's one bothersome problem with this approach for the sort of rectangular objects we're using in this example.
+If two static objects are flush against each other forming a solid wall, and the moving object is moving diagonally against that wall, a collision may be detected with the inside edge, causing the moving object to get hung up on the seam where the two static objects meet.
 This is why the surfaceArea field exists in the collision struct.
 If two collisions occur at the same time, a secondary check is performed to give the one with greater surface area priority over the other.
-A collision with the inside edge of a crack will produce a surface area of zero or close to zero, while the collision against the solid edge of the wall will have a much larger surface area, so it will take priority and prevent crack snags.
+A collision with the inside edge of a seam will produce a surface area of zero or close to zero, while the collision against the solid edge of the wall will have a much larger surface area, so it will take priority and prevent snags.

 Discrete vs. Swept Collisions